 A BRIEF HISTORY

 Curious about the 'Rocker' DNA?
-How and when we were 'born?'
+How and when we were 'born'?
 Who were the leading instigators?
 What stories and adventures are part of our history?
-It's a fascinating history of this now 26-year-old organization with roots older than that.
+It's a fascinating history of this now 26-year-old organization, with roots older than that.

 EARLY YEARS - LATE 1980’S TO 2004

-The big sports then were SKIING, TENNIS, GOLF and SAILING which involved TRAVEL.
+The big sports then were SKIING, TENNIS, GOLF and SAILING, which involved TRAVEL.
 They sailed 13 times all over the world!
-Virgin Islands, Greek islands, and the Caribbean to name a few.
+The Virgin Islands, Greek islands, and the Caribbean to name a few.
 They skied many places, even Argentina in our summer, of course.
 Ski caravanning for 2 months was popular - hitting Utah, Idaho, Mammoth, Taos then Colorado!
-Even local tennis ‘traveled’ around the city using a different location each week, all scheduled ahead.
+Even local tennis ‘traveled’ around the city, using a different location each week, all scheduled ahead.
 The golfers traveled outside the area too - to Nevada and even to Maui,

-Stories about those earlier trips - the group recalled a sailing/ snorkeling trip to Tonga and Fiji landing them in the middle of revolution between the Indians and the Fijians struggling for power.
+Stories about those earlier trips - The group recalled a sailing/ snorkeling trip to Tonga and Fiji landing them in the middle of revolution between the Indians and the Fijians struggling for power.
 Our group stayed out of trouble - remembering an outdoor beach BBQ and ladies going to church in huge, colorful hats.

-From 2005 to present our history is in newsletters on the website and can easily be researched.
+From 2005 to present, our history is in newsletters on the website and can easily be researched.

-WHAT ARE WE TODAY? – 2018.
+WHAT ARE WE TODAY? – 2018

 Please understand this is not intended to be a complete history in any way.
-It attempts to hit highlights of the past so that these memories are not lost forever.
-Many members who have contributed much to the success of this may not have been mentioned by name.
+It attempts to hit highlights of the past so that those memories are not lost forever.
+Many members who have contributed much to the success of this club may not have been mentioned by name.
 Apologies to the many omissions - time, space and fading memories you know - please forgive!